neurodata/neurodata.io/content/about/agreements.md

    10. updating our lab cv no later than one week after posting new papers, revisions, presentations, etc.,
    11. proposing updates our agreements/etc. whenever potential improvements are envisioned, and
    12. make reasonable effort to attend official lab events.
-7. If I am priviledged to be funded by a grant, I am responsible for contributing to all grant related responsibilities, including making/giving talks, attending grant meetings, regular reporting, and any other commitments specified in the grant.
-8. If I desire computing resources beyond my personal computer, I have the privilege of using CIS/MINDS clusters pending availability.
-Prior to using shared resources, I am responsible for running the code on very small datasets to check for veracity.
-To acquire the priviledge of commercial cloud computing, I am responsible for writing (not winning) an [AWS Cloud Credits for Research grant](https://aws.amazon.com/research-credits/).
-Request just under $10,000 for small projects, and request up to $100,000 for larger ones.
 11. The priviledge of being a senior member of the team (have successfully submitted >=1 first author peer-reviewed manuscript on our team) comes with the responsibility of accepting a buddy mentee.
 The responsibility associated with this mentee will be to onboard the mentee.
 There is lots of literature to suggest this is good for everyone on the team, for example, see [here](https://hbr.org/2018/12/to-retain-new-hires-spend-more-time-onboarding-them) and [here](https://hbr.org/2019/06/every-new-employee-needs-an-onboarding-buddy).
-12. The priviledge of being a PhD or postdoc comes with the responsibility of attending weekly lab meeting regularly, and presenting at lab meeting once per cycle.
+12. The priviledge of being a PhD or postdoc comes with the additional responsibility of
+   1. attending weekly lab meeting regularly,
+   2. presenting at lab meeting once per cycle,
+   3. applying to present at a conference annually
-13. The priviledge of being a postdoc comes with the responsibility of applying for funding to cover each year you are here,  targeting a solicitation >3 months in advance.
+14. The priviledge of being a postdoc comes with the responsibility of applying for funding to cover each year you are here,  targeting a solicitation >3 months in advance.
+1. The privilege of being funded by a grant comes with the responsibility for contributing to all grant related agreements, including making/giving talks, attending grant meetings, regular reporting, and any other agreements specified in the grant.
+8. The privilege of accessing commerical cloud resources comes with the responsibility of first
+  9.  try things locally on your computer, then
+  10. try things locally on institutional resources, then
+  11. write (not win) an [AWS Cloud Credits for Research grant](https://aws.amazon.com/research-credits/) for $10k for small projects, and check the status every three months, then
+  12. educate oneself about proper use of commerical cloud resources, then
+  13. try things on commercial clouds for which we have credits, then
+  14. spend grant money on additional commerical cloud resources.

+### Individual Responsibilities

+- Weekly lab meeting: Ross
+- Semi-annual social events: Ronan
+- Semi-annual no-jovo meetings: Pedigo
+- Annual lab trip: Sambit
+- Internship outreach and management: Tommy

 ## Other